denghongcai/openai-response-to-completion/README.md

-# Openai Response to Completion
+# Openai Responses to Completion

-A library to convert openai response to completion response.
+A library to convert openai responses to completion.

 ## Setup